 The Ursuline Sisters of Louisville are a dynamic group of women who respond in various ways to needs of today’s society.
 Following in the tradition of our foundress, Saint Angela Merici, and under the guidance of the Holy Spirit, we choose ministries that help others to live more fully and develop a personal relationship with God.

 Teaching Christian living is our corporate ministry, which cuts across socio-economic, racial and national boundaries.
-Our sisters minister in three states and in Peru, South America, serving in education, healthcare, pastoral service, spiritual direction, retreat ministry and parish ministry.
+Our sisters minister in two states and in Peru, South America, serving in education, healthcare, pastoral service, spiritual direction, retreat ministry and parish ministry.

 We also work with refugees, the deaf community, persons with disabilities, and the poor in both urban and rural areas.
 Read more about our Sisters in ministry: